Niwiska, Podkarpackie Voivodeship

 Niwiska is a village and the seat of the rural gmina (administrative district) of Gmina Niwiska (Niwiska Commune) in Kolbuszowa County, Subcarpathian Voivodeship, in south-eastern Poland.
-It lies approximately 13 km west of Kolbuszowa and 36 km north-west of the regional capital Rzeszów.

 Beginnings of the village

 The village was founded in 1575 by Stanisław Tarnowski.
 In 1593 Zofia Tarnowska of Mielec founded the first church in Niwiska in thanks for her conversion from arianism.
 It burned down in 1876.
 On its ashes a stone and masonry church was built (1880).
 The first school in Niwiska existed in 1602, and a hospital (for the poor) in 1728.
 Until 1912 many people were employed at the Niwiska Glass Works.

 World War II

 During the German occupation residents of Niwiska and surrounding areas were evicted from their homes.
 Most of the village's buildings were destroyed.
 Germans evacuated Niwiska and the neighbouring village of Blizna in order to test their experimental V-1 and V-2 missiles there.
 The seclusion of the area made it a perfect place for such tests.
 Throughout the war the same seclusion led refugees and partisans to the Niwiska Forest for a place to hide and conduct subversive activities.
 Fr.
 Jan Kurek, a chaplain for the local Home Army (Armia Krajowa) together with forester Henryk Augustynowicz, played an instrumental role in the decoding of information found on bits of shrapnel and rockets, which assisted the Allies.

 After August 3, 1944, the Red Army established there a military hospital and a Soviet airstrip.